 In 2015, Learnlife embarked on a journey to explore best practices from over 100 innovative schools around the world.
 This journey captured the support of over 900 learning innovators, and inspired a quest to activate a new learning paradigm for personal learning.

-The Personal Learning Paradigm is constantly evolving and consists of 21 elements divided into 3 clusters. that provide the framework required for preparing, implementing and sustaining change in a learning community.
+The new Learning Paradigm for personal learning and lifelong learning is constantly evolving and consists of 21 elements divided into 3 clusters. that provide the framework required for preparing, implementing and sustaining change in a learning community.

-This new Learning Paradigm promotes self-awareness, positive relationships, agency, self-direction & determination, and the belief in lifelong learning.
+Learnlife’s new Learning Paradigm promotes self-awareness, positive relationships, learner agency, self-direction, self-determination, and the pursuit of lifelong learning.